Discover Cat Island – one of the Caribbean’s unspoiled gems – on a romantic honeymoon holiday!

 Some good options include the laid-back beachfront Fernandez Bay Village, the Greenwood Beach Resort & Dive Centre and Sammy T’s Beach Resort.

-The temperature averages 28°C (82°F) during the rest of the year.
-You can typically swim and enjoy water sports year round, with water temperatures rarely dipping below 22°C (71°F).
+You can swim and enjoy water sports year-round, with water temperatures rarely dipping below 24°C (75°F).

-The rainy season (May through November) brings short tropical rainstorms.
+The rainy season from June through October brings short tropical rainstorms.

 Information on how to get to Cat Island…